Gamerrethink/terraform-beginner-bootcamp-2023/docs/week-2.md

    - Created an additional town and a directory that has the same structure as the previous one.

 NOTE: When testing the multi-home function locally in the http-server inside Gitpod, it wasn't showing the index page.
-      It wasn't until I hit refresh that I realized my issue was cache related.
+      It wasn't until I hit refresh that I realized my issue was related to the page cache.